jmfrank/recurrent_conv_net/README.md

 The 'data' folder contains 2D time-series images of individual nuclei that show nascent transcription bursts.
 The data files contain the results of a optimized semantic segmentation and human-corrected results.
 Using utils.load_data.SEG_RNN will provide the raw images, labels, spot-masks (used as weights), and cell-masks for training and validation.
 (First, use the preprocess_spots.ipynb notebook to create the pickle file).

+The train_RNN_SEG.py script is a template for running training and validation.
+The 'generator' class controls how tensorflow builds the model.
+The recurrent CNN architecture is defined in model_layers.cell_models.SpotCell.

+# Parameters

 Parameters are defined in 'run_RNN_SEG.py'.
 The non-obvious parameters are explained below:

-# The scripts will automatically create subdirectories in 'work_dir' for different model architectures.
-params['work_dir'] = os.getcwd()
+The scripts will automatically create subdirectories in 'work_dir' for different model architectures. params['work_dir'] = os.getcwd()

-# The frequency at which to save the model in terms of iterations.
-params['checkpointN'] = 1
+The frequency at which to save the model in terms of iterations. params['checkpointN'] = 1

-# Sive of the convolution kernel.
-params['conv_size'] = 6
+Size of the convolution kernel. params['conv_size'] = 6

-# Option to pass the recurrent state forward only, or run the model forward, then backward.
-params['arch_path'] = 'forward_backward' # Can be forward or forward_backward
+Option to pass the recurrent state forward only, or run the model forward, then backward. params['arch_path'] = 'forward_backward' # Can be forward or forward_backward

-# Number of time-points to use for each batch.
-params['backprop_length'] = 6
+Number of time-points to use for each batch. params['backprop_length'] = 6

 Data-series that are less than this value are simply repeated by reversing the time-series.
 For example a 3-frame data series with a backprop_length=6 would be fed into the model as a 6-frame series with frame index as: [0, 1, 2, 1, 0, 1].
 Is the data is longer than backprop_length, then the batch is broken up into pieces.
-For example a 9-frame data series with backprop_length=6 would be two batches with frame idices:
+For example a 9-frame data series with backprop_length=6 would be two batches with frame indices:
 [0,1,2,3,4,5]
 [6,7,8,7,6,7]

-This approach maintains the time-relationship between frames and allows a constant size for each batch rather than rebuilding the graph for each batch with variable length.
+This approach maintains the time-relationship between frames and allows a constant data size for each batch rather than rebuilding the graph for each batch with variable length of time-points.
 The output from validation is automatically put together as the original sequence of frames.

 This does however weigh individual frames in shorter series higher because they are repeated.
 Other ideas to approach this are welcome!

-# Choice to restore a previous session.
-If restore_sess=1 and retore_name=None, the latest model is taken.
-params['restore_sess'] = 0
-params['restore_name'] = None
+Choice to restore a previous session.
+If restore_sess=1 and retore_name=None, the latest model is taken. params['restore_sess'] = 0 params['restore_name'] = None

+# Running training.